WintersMichael/cakephp-displayorder/README.md

 -In the name of being useful across as many datasources as possible and ultimately not thoroughly caring enough, this code doesn't use transactions.
 If you have a website where things will be reordered by lots of concurrent users, you probably shouldn't use this.

+-No ability to moveUp(5) to move an item up 5 entries

 -New entries always get put at the bottom.  (max(displayorder) + 1).
 There's no option for this, but there probably should be.

 -No "insert" function.

-In my applications I haven't needed the "insert" or "put at top" function.
+In my applications I haven't needed any of this functionality.
 If you want to add it, please pass your code along.
+Or, you can try to whisper sweet nothings at me and I might decide to do it for kicks.

 Also, I think there are probably dozens of implementations like this out there.
 I just couldn't find an applicable one after about 20 minutes of searching so decided to write my own.
 Maybe I suck at searching.